morinim/ultra/README.md

 cmake -B build/ src/
 ```

-To suggest a specific compiler you can write:
+To specify a specific compiler, you can write:

 ```shell
 CXX=clang++ cmake -B build/ src/